 If your parent has a floor lamp by their favorite recliner or sofa please make sure that the lamp is secured to the ground or the wall or at the very least, tucked away behind furniture.

 The variety of products available that can help to make floors safer for seniors has grown in the last few years.
 From anti slip clear strips to coatings to put on existing floors to treads on stairs and outdoor steps – there are several options to choose from.
-Take a look here at what I recommend.

 Non Slip Rugs and Mats

 The use of non-slip rugs and mats in areas such as bathrooms, kitchens and bedrooms (actually throughout the entire house) are a must have for any senior who is aging in place.
 It not only helps to prevent falls but it can also help to cushion a fall as much as possible.
-Take a look at some of the products that we recommend.

 Lift chairs (aka Power Lift Recliners) are an amazing product for seniors who have difficult getting up from a sitting position.
 I have several elderly relatives who use them and love them and honestly, I can’t imagine a better gift to give to any elderly person who needs help getting up from a chair.